atlas-jj/state-representation-robotics/README.md

 # Implementation of State Representation Learning Methods in Robotics

+- Maintenance will be available when the author finds a full-time job.
+Sorry he has to raise two kids.

 Implementation of state representation methods (raw images) in robot hand eye coordination learning.
 States are raw images.

 ## Methods including: